ariesiitr/MediTrack-Hospital_Management_System/README.md

-# 🏥 DME – Hospital Management System
+# 🏥 MediTrack – Hospital Management System

 **DME** is a full-stack hospital management system developed using **React**, **Node.js**, **Express**, and **MySQL**.
 The system provides secure, role-based access to a wide range of hospital operations including patient registration, appointment scheduling, billing, prescriptions, pharmacy and service management, and detailed reporting.